 Getting Started

-Our Javascript SDK offers an API to programmatically interact with Appetize devices.
+Our JavaScript SDK offers an API to programmatically interact with Appetize devices.
 This allows you to automate interactions with the device, verify app behavior, and more.

-First, load the Javascript SDK by adding the following snippet to the
+First, load the JavaScript SDK by adding the following snippet to the

 head